NUMBER 4

 Deferred votes

 As a general rule, a standing vote on a debatable motion can be deferred while a standing vote on a non-debatable motion cannot be deferred.
-When a standing vote is requested on a debatable motion, either the Government or the Opposition Whip can normally ask that the vote be deferred.[x]
+When a standing vote is requested on a debatable motion, a whip or liaison can normally ask that the vote be deferred.[x]

 When a standing vote has been deferred, the vote takes place at 5:30 p.m. on the next sitting day, unless there is an agreement or an order to proceed otherwise.
-If a standing vote is deferred on a Thursday and the next sitting day is a Friday, the Government Whip may defer the vote again to the next sitting day after Friday by rising in their place at any time before the deferred vote is to take place and making the request.[xi]
+If a standing vote is deferred on a Thursday and the next sitting day is a Friday, the Government Whip or Liaison may defer the vote again to the next sitting day after Friday if it is on an item of Government Business, and any of the whips or liaisons may do so if the vote is on an item of Other Business.
+To further defer the vote, the whip or liaison must rise in their place at any time before the deferred vote is to take place and make the request.[xi]

 When a deferred vote is scheduled for 5:30 p.m., the Senate cannot adjourn before that time even if it has completed its business for the sitting.
 In such a case, the Speaker suspends the sitting until 5:15 p.m., at which time the bells start to ring for the vote at 5:30 p.m.[xii]